Last reviewed on 10th August 2023 by Martin Alexander (Mortgage Advisor)

 Can I move into my buy to let property?

 You may want to purchase a buy to let and move into the property yourself after a few years.
 You can then switch your buy to let mortgage to a residential mortgage.
-It’s also possible to switch a residential mortgage to a buy to let mortgage.
+It’s also possible to switch from a residential mortgage to a buy to let mortgage.
 Often enough, your current lender may be happy to do this, depending on how you’ve repaid your mortgage.

 What criteria will I need for a buy to let mortgage?